-- 108. (1) The remuneration and other terms and conditions of employment of- - (a) the Adjudicator shall be determined by the Minister in consultation with the Insurance and Retirement Funds Board; and - (b) any employee of the Adjudicator shall be determined by the Insurance and Retirement Funds Board. - (2) Any remuneration of the Adjudicator and his employee shall be paid by the Registrar.
+- (1) The remuneration and other terms and conditions of employment of- - (a) the Adjudicator shall be determined by the Minister in consultation with the Insurance and Retirement Funds Board; and - (b) any employee of the Adjudicator shall be determined by the Insurance and Retirement Funds - (2) Any remuneration of the Adjudicator and his employee shall be paid by the Registrar.

-Report of Adjudicator
+109. Report of Adjudicator

-109. The Adjudicator shall each year within six months after the end of the financial year, submit a report to the Minister on his activities during the financial year.
+The Adjudicator shall each year within six months after the end of the financial year, submit a report to the Minister on his activities during the financial year.

-Offences and penalties
+110. Offences and penalties

-- 110. A person who- - (a) insults the Adjudicator; - (b) anticipates a determination of the Adjudicator in any manner calculated to influence the determination; - (c) wilfully interrupts any proceedings conducted by the Adjudicator or misbehaves himself or herself in any manner in the place where the proceedings are being held; or - (d) in connection with the complaint does anything which, if done before a court of law, would have constituted contempt of court;
+A person who-

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding E5 000 or to imprisonment for a period not exceeding three months.
+- (a) insults the Adjudicator; - (b) anticipates a determination of the Adjudicator in any manner calculated to influence the determination; - (c) wilfully interrupts any proceedings conducted by the Adjudicator or misbehaves himself or herself in any manner in the place where the proceedings are being held; or - (d) in connection with the complaint does anything which, if done before a Court of law, would have constituted contempt of Court, commits an offence and shall be liable on conviction to a fine not exceeding E5 000 or to imprisonment for a period not exceeding three months.

-Limitation of liability
+111. Limitation of liability

-111. The Adjudicator, or any of his or her employees, shall not be liable in respect of anything done or omitted to be done in good faith in the exercise of a power or the performance of the duty conferred or imposed by or under this Act.
+The Adjudicator, or any of his or her employees, shall not be liable in respect of anything done or omitted to be done in good faith in the exercise of a power or the performance of the duty conferred or imposed by or under this Act.

-Liquidation of Office of Adjudicator
+112. Liquidation of office of Adjudicator

-112. The Office of the Adjudicator shall not be placed in liquidation except by Act of Parliament.
+The Office of the Adjudicator shall not be placed in liquidation except by Act of Parliament.